 In addition, the Solace PubSub+ Broker Manager includes a click-to-connect feature that can easily create a DMR mesh in a few mouse clicks.

 Because of its support of persistent messages, automatic data connectivity management, and ease of configuration, DMR is the recommended choice.

 You can take advantage of disaster recovery (using replication and Config-Sync) within your DMR network (or event mesh).
 Replication provides business continuity and allows mission‑critical applications to continue to function during a major service outage to a data center.
-For more information, see Replication Overview and Configuring Replication with a DMR Network.
+For more information, see Using Replication with DMR and Configuring Replication with a DMR Network.